Temporary Construction Guardrail Buyer's Guide

 First, understand that all engineered rail systems you can purchase on the market from a reputable source are designed to meet OSHA requirements.
 Assemble them properly, inspect, and maintain them and no further engineering is required.
 Second, determine where they’ll need to be placed.
 Safety rail systems come in a variety of different types so that you can most likely find the right product for your situation.

-Some systems are designed to rest directly on your flat roof, floor or other surface .
+Some systems such as Guardian G-Rail are designed to rest directly on your flat roof, floor or other surface.
 These systems work with a set of bases that the rails can be dropped into (base-mounted systems are usually designed with fully constructed rails).
 The bases themselves are constructed so that they are not damaging the surface of the roof (unless they are being mishandled).
 One concern when it comes to base-mounted systems is that they may take away your ability to work right to the edge without removing them.
 If you have to do this, even momentarily, you are going to need an alternate means of fall protection while the rail isn’t in place.

-Other systems may clamp to your parapet or to your concrete slab.
+Other systems like parapet clamp guardrail or a concrete slab grabber may work.
 These will give you maximum work area because there are no bases to deal with.
 Instead, these systems are anchored to the very perimeter of the building with different types of clamps.
-They even have similar rail systems for residential roofs .
+HUGS construction guardrail is similar and works for residential roofs.
 Unlike the base-mounted systems, the clamped systems often require the installer to use their own 2x4s to make the rails.
 The posts - which are clamped to the building – have guides or channels for your boards to run through.

 Working on a wooden structure?
 Rail systems exist that were designed just for that purpose such as metal construction guardrail systems or metal gusset guardrail systems .
 Nail these brackets right to the side of the wooden structure or the top or side of a wooden substrate, insert the posts and rails and you’re good to go.
 If that wooden structure happens to have a sloped roof and the residential roof under-eave clamps would be too far away from where the work is taking place, then you can look into temporary guardrail that attaches to the roof itself (remember, rails must be able to withstand 200 lbs. of force in a downward and outward direction – if you were to slide down a roof before striking the rail, your momentum could build up enough force to break through the protection.
 The closer to you the rails are, the safer your work).